indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Full name and middle initial

-• The inmate’s Department of Correction number
+• The inmate’s Department of Corrections number

 • Date of birth